 - 0.1% tolerance resistors are used in the signal path anywhere they would affect gain.
 Channel matching should be within 0.01db.

 Note: This is an intermediate-level electronics project.
 You should have some experience repairing audio amplifiers.
 I can only provide limited technical support, answering questions about the board itself, to clear up any confusion about what parts go where and such, but if you need help actually troubleshooting the amplifier, I need to charge my usual hourly rate. ($60/hr) DIYAUDIO.COM is a great resource, and there are many threads about the GFA-555.
-Before purchasing a kit, please review the instructions to be sure this is a project you’re comfortable with.
+Before purchasing a kit, please review the assembly notes to be sure this is a project you’re comfortable with.